Isosceles trapezoid

-In Euclidean geometry, an isosceles trapezoid (isosceles trapezium in British English) is a convex quadrilateral with a line of symmetry bisecting one pair of opposite sides.
+In Euclidean geometry, an isosceles trapezoid is a convex quadrilateral with a line of symmetry bisecting one pair of opposite sides.
 It is a special case of a trapezoid.
-Alternatively, it can be defined as a trapezoid in which both legs and both base angles are of equal measure.
+Alternatively, it can be defined as a trapezoid in which both legs and both base angles are of equal measure, or as a trapezoid whose diagonals have equal length.
 Note that a non-rectangular parallelogram is not an isosceles trapezoid because of the second condition, or because it has no line of symmetry.
-In any isosceles trapezoid, two opposite sides (the bases) are parallel, and the two other sides (the legs) are of equal length (properties shared with the parallelogram).
-The diagonals are also of equal length.
+In any isosceles trapezoid, two opposite sides (the bases) are parallel, and the two other sides (the legs) are of equal length (properties shared with the parallelogram), and the diagonals have equal length.
 The base angles of an isosceles trapezoid are equal in measure (there are in fact two pairs of equal base angles, where one base angle is the supplementary angle of a base angle at the other base).

 Special cases

-Rectangles and squares are usually considered to be special cases of isosceles trapezoids though some sources would exclude them.

-Another special case is a 3-equal side trapezoid, sometimes known as a trilateral trapezoid or a trisosceles trapezoid.
-They can also be seen dissected from regular polygons of 5 sides or more as a truncation of 4 sequential vertices.

-Self-intersections
+A trapezoid is defined as a quadrilateral having exactly one pair of parallel sides, with the other pair of opposite sides non-parallel.
+However, the trapezoid can be defined inclusively as any quadrilateral with at least one pair of parallel sides.
+The latter definition is hierarchical, allowing the parallelogram, rhombus, and square to be included as its special case.
+In the case of an isosceles trapezoid, it is an acute trapezoid wherein two adjacent angles are acute on its longer base.
+Both rectangles and squares are usually considered to be special cases of isosceles trapezoids, whereas parallelograms are not.
+Another special case is a trilateral trapezoid or a trisosceles trapezoid, where two legs and one base have equal lengths; it can be considered as the dissection of a regular pentagon.

 Any non-self-crossing quadrilateral with exactly one axis of symmetry must be either an isosceles trapezoid or a kite.
-However, if crossings are allowed, the set of symmetric quadrilaterals must be expanded to include also the crossed isosceles trapezoids, crossed quadrilaterals in which the crossed sides are of equal length and the other sides are parallel, and the antiparallelograms, crossed quadrilaterals in which opposite sides have equal length.
+However, if crossings are allowed, the set of symmetric quadrilaterals must be expanded to include also the crossed isosceles trapezoids (crossed quadrilaterals in which the crossed sides are of equal length and the other sides are parallel) and antiparallelograms (crossed quadrilaterals in which opposite sides have equal length).
 Every antiparallelogram has an isosceles trapezoid as its convex hull, and may be formed from the diagonals and non-parallel sides (or either pair of opposite sides in the case of a rectangle) of an isosceles trapezoid.